muak/AiForms.SettingsView/README.md

 When tapped on iOS, move next page and show picker there.
 When tapped on Android, show the picker on a dialog.

-> Note that the PickerCell is not supported in Shell on iOS.

 ### Properties

 * PageTitle